Preemption

 Preparing for interruptions

 Design your applications to be fault and preemption tolerant.
-Modal will send an interrupt signal (SIGINT) to your application code when preemption occurs.
-In Python applications, this signal is by default propogated as a KeyboardInterrupt, which you can handle in your code to perform cleanup.
+Modal will send an interrupt signal to your container when preemption occurs.
+This will cause the Function’s exit handler to run, which can perform any cleanup within its grace period.

 Other best practices for handling preemptions include: